Gardening with Epsom Salt

 Trees, the largest and longest standing part of your garden, can also benefit from Epsom salt by allowing more minerals to be absorbed through the roots, giving you strong healthy trees to enjoy for years to come.
 If your trees bloom or produce fruit, Ultra Epsom Salt can be particularly useful due to its ability to increase the production of both flowers and bounty.
 Simply work in two tablespoons per nine square feet into the soil over the root zone three or four times a year.
 Planning to complete this at the beginning of each season is particularly helpful for preparing the tree for the change in weather, and allowing them to become stronger and healthier.

-For all of this gardening advice, please remember that grain size is not important, and that all three grain sizes of Ultra Epsom Salt will work perfectly for these projects.
+For all of this gardening advice, please remember that grain size is not important, and that all three grain sizes of Ultra Epsom® Salt will work perfectly for these projects.
 We hope this information is helpful and encourages beautiful, green gardening all year long.
+For specific questions regarding the use of Epsom Salt in gardening applications, please consult your local plant nursery or a Master Gardener.

 General Salt Information: